nwlasher/nwlasher/README.md

 * For now, please contact me via my university email *nwlasher@buffalo.edu*

-Note that not all of these are publically visible for Academic Integrity Concerns---
+Note that not all of these are publically visible for Academic Integrity Concerns--- Access can be shared with those interested upon valid requests...

 Previous Projects:
 * PONG on the Tiva C-series Launchpad, done entirely in ARM asm (help)
 * Implementations of malloc, calloc, and realloc from undergrad assignments
 * Libraries of working project artifacts to come soon.
+* EE 478 VHDL - Simple 2D renderer on an FPGA "Stretchy Shapes"
+* Motion-controlled 2048 on an LED Matrix (UB Hacking 2025)

 I'm Currently working on multiple projects:
-* CSE 450/453 Hardware/Software Integration - An instrumented projectile for the mobile pnuematic projectile motion platform (cannon) to track flight time
+* CSE 450/453 Hardware/Software Integration
+** An instrumented projectile for the mobile pnuematic projectile motion platform (cannon) to track flight time ** Mecanum drivetrain and PCB design too!
-* EE 478 VHDL - Re-implementing PONG on an FPGA (previously done in ARM asm)
-* Motion-controlled 2048 on an LED Matrix (UB Hacking 2025)
+* A low cost bare-metal 3axis ARM robot arm via Tiva C-Series

 * More to Come!